molsonkiko/JsonToolsNppPlugin/docs/README.md

 ## Validating JSON against JSON schema ##

 As of version *4.6.0*, the plugin can validate JSON against a [JSON schema](https://json-schema.org/).
 If the schema is valid, a message box will tell you if your JSON validates.
 If it doesn't validate, the plugin will tell you the first location where validation failed.

+Beginning in [v7.0](/CHANGELOG.md#700---unreleased-yyyy-mm-dd), validators can catch multiple JSON schema validation problems, not just one.
+You can use the [error form](#error-form-and-status-bar) to see where all of the schema validation problems are.

 As of version [4.11.2](/CHANGELOG.md#4112---2023-03-21), the recursion limit for validation is currently 64.
 Deeper JSON than that can't be validated, period.
 Very deep or recursive schemas will still compile.